besmehenni/Forest_wildfire_spreading_convLSTM/README.md

 ![PIC4](/md_images/pic4.PNG)

 In order to mitigate model overfitting, regularization techniques are introduced such as L2 regularization applied to certain layers.
 Some layers are followed by a drop-out at a rate of 0.4.
 The Adam gradient optimization algorithm has been selected.
-The model uses the Keras libray and Tensorflow as back-end in a GPU acceleration environment (Google Colab).<br/><br/>
+The model is using the Keras library and Tensorflow as back-end in a GPU acceleration environment (Google Colab).<br/><br/>

 ## **4. Classification results**